Why do this problem?

 Can you see a pattern in the gaps you have left?

-David Longman, a teacher at Holmemead Middle School, very kindly suggested the following activities which complement and extend this activity.
-This sheet
+David Longman, a teacher at Holmemead Middle School, very kindly suggested a Ripped-up Tables

 At first, children may want to use a ready-made table square to help in doing the jigsaw before trying to do again (or trying later stages) without this aid.